Fife Council piers and harbours

 Service disruption to housing repairs and gas servicing

-We are currently only able to carry out emergency housing repairs.
+We are currently only able to carry out small list of emergency housing repairs.
 Gas servicing is also experiencing a disruption.
 We can be contacted on our emergency line, on 03451 55 00 99.
-Someone will be available 24/7 to take your call.
+Click here for more information

 Service disruption to Registrar Services